 Truck accidents can lead to severe injuries like traumatic brain injury, spinal cord damage, whiplash, broken bones, and fractures.
 They can also cause internal injuries and bleeding.
 Therefore, it is advisable to get a complete diagnosis and seek immediate treatment without delay.

 Remember that a proper and full check-up is essential for your health and case.
 Some injuries may not be felt at the time of occurrence due to an adrenaline rush which acts like pain blockers.
-However, if reported later, the insurance company may not accept those injuries as a result of the accident and thus deny your claim.
+However, if reported later, the insurance company may not accept those injuries due to the accident and thus deny your claim.

 So, once you seek medical attention, a doctor can diagnose your condition and treat your injuries right away.
-They can create a medical report to confirm the injuries that were sustained in the truck accident.
+They can create a medical report to confirm the injuries were sustained in the truck accident.

 If you’re in a position to move, it is recommended to take photos of the accident scene.
 Take them from different angles.
 Make sure to photograph all the vehicles involved and the surroundings.

 Collect Information of the Witnesses and the Truck Driver

-While you’re at it, collect the information of witnesses such as their names, phone numbers, and addresses, and recorded statements if possible.
+While you’re at it, collect the information of witnesses such as their names, phone numbers, addresses, and recorded statements if possible.
 And get all the necessary details of the truck driver involved, including: